 Factbox: History of open outcry trade, LME halts plan to close floor

-The London Metal Exchange has abandoned proposals to permanently close its open outcry trading floor, saving the last such venue in Europe with plans announced on Tuesday to reopen it in September. read more
+LONDON (Reuters) - The London Metal Exchange has abandoned proposals to permanently close its open outcry trading floor, saving the last such venue in Europe with plans announced on Tuesday to reopen it in September.

 The world’s largest marketplace for non-ferrous metals began above a London hat shop in 1877.